Rasterizing Wireless Radiance Field via Deformable 2D Gaussian Splatting: Method

 where \(\boldsymbol{d}_n = (\phi - \phi_n,\, \theta - \theta_n)\) denotes the displacement between the direction \((\phi, \theta)\) and the primitive center \(\boldsymbol{\mu}_n\).
 The scalar \(\delta_n\) represents the attenuation factor of the primitive, while the exponential term \(\exp\left( -\frac{1}{2} \boldsymbol{d}_n^\top \boldsymbol{\Sigma}_n^{-1} \boldsymbol{d}_n \right)\) evaluates the likelihood that the sample at \((\phi, \theta)\) falls within the influence of that primitive.
 Utilizing the kernel to modulate each primitive's signal response \(\boldsymbol{\psi}_n\), the spectrum value at \((\phi, \theta)\) is computed as

-Drawing inspiration from differentiable rasterization, we refer to this process as \emph{spectrum rasterization}.
+Drawing inspiration from differentiable rasterization, we refer to this process as \emph{spectrum rasterization}, as shown in Fig. \ref{2dgs}.
 The 2D Gaussian parameters are optimized iteratively through gradient backpropagation, guided by the loss between the predicted and ground-truth spectra.
 The entire pipeline is implemented in CUDA, with the spectrum domain partitioned into parallel tiles to fully exploit GPU acceleration.